commonkestrel/fateful/README.md

 #### Reading and Writing

 Peripherals can be written through a function with the signiture `void write(unsigned char, unsigned char)`.
+This function is called whenever the CPU writes to the given address or the address is `POKE`ed.
 The first parameter is the slot index that is being written to, and the second parameter is the value being written.

+Peripherals can be read from with a function with the signiture `unsigned char read(unsigned char)`.
+This function is called whenever the CPU reads from the given address or the address is `PEEK`ed at.
-Peripherals can be read from with a function with the signiture `unsigned char read(unsigned char)` The input parameter is the slot index that is being read from, and the return value should be the value at the slot.
+The input parameter is the slot index that is being read from, and the return value should be the value at the slot.

+#### Drop

+Peripherals are dropped through a function with the signiture `void drop()`.
+This function is called when every address this peripheral is attached to is `DROP`ed, or the emulator is quit.
+This function *must* clean up any seperate threads before returning or the emulator will crash.

+#### Reset

+Peripherals are reset through a function with the signiture `void reset()`.
+This functions is called whenever the emulator resets the CPU.

 ### Errors